Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 {% include note.html content="`float32Sink` and `int16Sink` are not yet supported on Android and Web.
 It is actually only implemented on iOS." %}

-The App does `myPlayer.foodSink.add( FoodData(d) )` or `_mPlayer.float32Sink(d)` or `mPlayer.int16Sink(d);` each time it wants to play some data.
+The App does `myPlayer.uint8ListSink.add(d)` or `_mPlayer.float32Sink(d)` or `mPlayer.int16Sink(d);` each time it wants to play some data.
 No need to await, no need to verify if the previous buffers have finished to be played.
 All the data added to the Stream Sink are buffered, and are played sequentially.
 The App continues to work without knowing when the buffers are really played.

 This means two things :